West Hills Modern Kitchen Remodel

 Taking on the task, a few key objectives guided the design:

-In the end, the Life Design Build design team was able to create 43% more counter space (84 sf total vs. 58 sf originally), and 113% more storage volume (502 cu. ft. total vs. 235 originally).
-Three 2×6’ skylights, three full height (counter to ceiling) windows, and a new full lite door create a space flooded with natural daylight - and, with clear-coat refinished floors (broad plank salvaged ponderosa pine) the entire great room became lighter and brighter.
-Additionally, the custom hanging shelves provided storage/display space, while still allowing daylight and views to pass through them.
-Playful aquamarine tile selected by the owner for all of the accent/recessed spaces became the driver for establishing a color scheme, and the great room’s existing and dominant maple built-in/media console became the driver for the newly introduced wood elements.
-And finally, some of the owner’s existing walnut furniture, provided inspiration and a contrasting tone for additional furniture and accents, including the light pendents (which also feature local lava rock inspired stone).
+Ultimately, the Life Design Build design team was able to create 43% more counter space (84 sf total vs. 58 sf originally), and 113% more storage volume (502 cu. ft. total vs. 235 originally).
+Three 2'×6' skylights, three full-height windows spanning counter to ceiling, and a new full-lite door flood the space with natural daylight.
+Combined with clear-coat refinished broad-plank salvaged ponderosa pine floors, the entire great room feels noticeably lighter and brighter.
+The custom hanging shelves provide storage/display space, while still allowing daylight and views to pass through them.

 Before